On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Average costs per unit time

 \begin{cor} Suppose Assumption~HT and the Compactness Conditions hold.
-Then any algorithm that computes an optimal policy for the discounted MDP defined by the HV-AG transformation is an algorithm for the original average-cost MDP. \end{cor}
+If an algorithm computes an optimal policy for the discounted MDP defined by the HV-AG transformation, then this policy is optimal for the original average-cost MDP. \end{cor}